jeremyButtler/bioTools/README.md

     - you need to provide a coordinate file for this
     - convert regular cigars to eqx cigars (only one reference is supported)
-  - adjMap (fluDI/freezeTB):
-    - adjust mapping coordinates to a new reference
-      - reference and reads must be sam files
-    - needs some debugging still, but close
   - cigToEqx (freezeTB):
     - convert regular cigars to eqx cigars (only one reference is supported [TODO: fix])